‘You are going to Oman? What is there to see and do there?’

 The evening earlier had been cloudy.
 While that meant a lot less stars than what we had expected to see in the sky, the morning itself was quite pleasant.
 We were ready for more dune bashing after our breakfast and check-out from the desert camp.
 Day 4 in our Oman itinerary was kept aside for a drive to Sur, a pleasing fishing town on the east coastline of Oman, before heading to Muscat.

 Sur is on most travellers’ Oman itinerary because of its proximity to the turtle reserve at Ras Al Jinz.
 We had left Wahiba Sands late in the morning and were inclined to give the historical and cultural attractions of Sur – its 2 forts and the souq – a miss.
 But the town has a very relaxed vibe and makes for a pleasant detour even without the cultural immersion.
 You could easily turn this trip into a one-week Oman itinerary by adding a night stay at Sur.

 We had one of the most enjoyable meals at a local restaurant suggested by our Omani driver here.
 Omani pulao, fried fish and views of the Arabian Sea, the kids were happy playing on the beach and so were we.

 Then a quick visit to the dhow-building yard and the pleasing corniche, and then we were on our way to Muscat.

-Day 5 & 6 of Oman itinerary: R & R in Muscat
+Day 5 & 6 of Oman with kids itinerary

 Lunch was an elaborate affair with us indulging in a traditional Omani meal at the excellent Kargeen restaurant.
 We lazed around by the pool that evening at the W hotel.
 Our hotel was located right opposite the Royal Opera house – one of the cultural and heritage attractions in Muscat – and on the Qurum beach.